aws-greengrass/aws-greengrass-nucleus/RECIPE_REFERENCE.md

 #### Version Requirement
 Specify dependency version requirements, the requirements support NPM-style syntax.
 #### Dependency Type
-Specify if dependency is `HARD` or `SOFT` dependency. `HARD` dependency means dependent service will be bounced if dependency service got refreshed.
-In the opposite, `SOFT` dependency will not bounce dependent service.
+Specify if dependency is `HARD` or `SOFT` dependency. `HARD` means dependent service will be restarted if the dependency service changes state.
+In the opposite, `SOFT` means the service will wait the dependency to start when first starting, but will not be restarted if the dependency changes state.